Breakthrough nonsurgical treatment for severe gum disease!

 Gum disease exam and consultation

 Your gum disease care begins with an examination, X-rays and a consultation.
 During your examination we’ll not only check your teeth and bite, but will also do a periodontal probing to detect and measure periodontal pockets.
-If you have gum disease, our periodontist, Dr. Lee Sheldon, will create a treatment plan to treat it and will give you your options during your consultation.
+If you have gum disease, we will create a treatment plan to treat it and will give you your options during your consultation.

-Rebecca Caudill, our dental hygienist and endoscopy therapist with nearly three decades of experience, is very experienced in performing perioscopy to fight gum disease.
-First, she will comfortably administer a local anesthetic.
-Next, Rebecca uses the Perioscope’s tiny camera to view the diseased root surfaces.
+Rebecca Caudill and Amanda Clark, our dental hygienists and Perioscopy therapists are very experienced in performing Perioscopy to fight gum disease.
+First, they will comfortably administer a local anesthetic.
+Next, your hygienist uses the Perioscope's tiny camera to view the diseased root surfaces.
 Finally, she uses special miniaturized instruments to remove plaque and calculus from areas of the root that in the past could only be seen during gum surgery.

 Each session is about two hours long.
-Your treatment time may be shorter or longer depending on the complexity of your gum disease and how many teeth are being treated by EAPT.
+Your treatment time may be shorter or longer depending on the complexity of your gum disease and how many teeth are being treated by Perioscopy.

-Depending upon your situation, we may also do a saliva DNA test to determine the specific type and quantity of disease-causing bacteria in your mouth.
+Depending upon your situation, we often do an OralDNA® test to determine the specific type and quantity of disease-causing bacteria in your mouth.
 Periodontal disease can be caused by one or a combination of eleven different types of bacteria.
 Using this technology, we can specifically identify the oral bacteria that can cause infections and then fight it with the proper antibiotic.

 Comparison of different types of severe gum disease treatment

-We are able to achieve full control in nearly all cases using EAPT, which eliminates the need for lasers or traditional periodontal surgery.
+We are able to achieve full solutions to periodontititis in nearly all cases using Perioscopy, which eliminates the need for lasers or traditional periodontal surgery.

-EAPT is the most advanced nonsurgical gum treatment in modern dentistry.
-Both laser and periodontal surgery have certain side effects that are eliminated with EAPT gum treatment.
+Perioscopy is the most advanced nonsurgical gum treatment in modern dentistry.